makerdao/mips/MIP45/mip45.md

 ```
 function yank(uint256 id) external;
 ```
-(Authenticated) Allows an auction to be removed during Emergency Shutdown or via a goveranance action.
+(Authenticated) Allows an auction to be removed during Emergency Shutdown or via a governance action.

 ## Known Risks